Tag: Good Samaritan

 WHATS IN THIS BLOG: • Inspired by friends Kevin and Dorota. • Jesus defined two sides of loving. • Who is my neighbor? • What about today?

 I RECEIVED AN EMAIL TODAY FROM FRIENDS KEVIN AND HIS WIFE DOROTA.
 It was an appeal for money to support a young nurse in her education.
-It was a GoFundMe format that my friends helped set up.
-Not only that, the nurse lived in Tanzania, in Africa.
-They are dreadfully short of nurses over there: only one for every 27 patients.
+It was … More “Two sides of loving.”

 April 8, 2019

 Last Sunday after church and lunch at a Mexican restaurant, I drove past a broken-down car with the owner, a young woman, sitting on the ground with a grubby child by a flat tire.
 The contents of her trunk were strewn in the dirt.
 She was speaking on her cell phone.

 I thought about stopping. … More “I was an uncertain Samaritan”

 WHATS IN THIS BLOG: • The Good Samaritan story in brief. • A modern-day example of helping someone not like us.

 One of my favorite stories of Jesus is the Good Samaritan.
 A man was beaten and left for dead in a pitiless desert on the way to Jericho.
 Two leaders of the Jewish church … More “Helping someone to hope – in Mexico”